MicroEJ/docs/VEEWear/Android/installation.rst

 For comprehensive installation instructions, please refer to the :ref:`SDK 6 Installation <sdk_6_install>` section.
 Simply follow the steps related to Android Studio IDE when relevant.

+TODO: use JDK 11 + provide init script for Android

 ..
    | Copyright 2008-2023, MicroEJ Corp.
 Content in this space is free